Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 it would work with, well, non-humans.
 The opportunity was too good to resist."

 "My people's string instruments, what few we use, are much less complex," Gyotin observed.
-"Fewer strings, and much different configuration---some are large and have many strings, but each string is one note, not many as yours seems to be."
+"Fewer strings, and much different configuration-some are large and have many strings, but each string is one note, not many as yours seems to be."
 Aaron swung the guitar in front of himself.